 If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Utah Days of '47 Rodeo, this year running from July 19-22 and the 24th.
 National competitors in bareback riding, steer wrestling, roping, bronc riding, bull riding, and more will have you yee-hawing on the edge of your seat.
 Prior to the rodeo, your family can enjoy pony rides, a mechanical bull, a carnival, and cultural exhibits.

 This Is the Place Heritage Park Pioneer Day

 What better place to celebrate Pioneer Day than a family park dedicated to commemorating the pioneers and early Utahns year round?
-In addition to all the regular fun the park provides, for the This Is the Place Heritage Park Pioneer Day celebrations there will be a candy cannon covering the street in old-fashioned taffy, a fantastic bird show, a special Native American dance performance, a watermelon-eating contest, and games galore.
+In addition to all the regular fun the park provides, for the This Is the Place Heritage Park Pioneer Day celebrations there will be a candy cannon covering the street in old-fashioned taffy, panning for gold, pony and train rides, and games galore.

 Deseret News Marathon

 The Deseret News Marathon is the oldest road race in Utah (and the 4th oldest marathon west of the continental divide).
 The race follows the path the Utah pioneers traveled when they first entered the valley: from Big Mountain Summit down Emigration Canyon, finishing on the Days of ‘47 Parade route with thousands of cheering Utahns.
 Run the full, half, 10k, or 5k, or just cheer on the racers at the finish line!